stratum/testvectors-runner/README.md

 ## Test with testvectors-runner

 For running with hardware switches, testvectors-runner could be deployed on a server which has both gPRC and data plane connections to the SUT.
-We'll be supporting testvectors-runner deployment directly on the SUT soon.
 For running with `stratum-bmv2`, testvectors-runner needs to be deployed on the same network where the bmv2 container is deployed.

+When loopback mode is enabled on hardware switches, it's also supported to deploy testvectors-runner directly on the switch.
+See the loopback section below for more details.

 ### Use existing testvectors-runner binary docker image
 ```bash